blib-la/ask-poddy/README.md

 ### 1. Clone the Repository

-1. Clone the Ask Poddy repository and go into the directory:
+1. Clone the **Ask Poddy** repository and go into the cloned directory:

 ```bash
 git clone https://github.com/blib-la/ask-poddy.git